Expander Decomposition for Non-Uniform Vertex Measures: Preliminaries

 \looseness=-1 That is, a near expander is allowed to use cut edges that go outside of $A$.
 Note that a subset of a near expander is also a near expander.
 This notion is useful in several contexts.
 Specifically, using ``trimming" of~\cite{saranurak2019expander}, under certain conditions on $A$, one can extract an expander $B\subseteq A$ by ``trimming" a part of $A$ (see Theorem~\ref{theorem:trimming}).

 \begin{definition} [Embedding] Let $G=(V,E)$ be an undirected graph.
 Let $F\in \RR^{V\times V}_{\ge 0}$ be a matrix (not necessarily symmetric).
-We say that $F$ is \textit{embeddable} in $G$ \textit{with congestion} $c$, if there exists a multi-commodity flow $f$ in $G$, with $|V|$ commodities, one for each vertex (the vertex $v$ is the source of its commodity), such that, simultaneously for each $(u,v)\in V\times V$, $f$ routes $F(u,v)$ units of $u$'s commodity from $u$ to $v$, and the total flow on each edge is at most $c$.
+We say that $F$ is \textit{embeddable} in $G$ \textit{with congestion} $c$, if there exists a multi-commodity flow $f$ in $G$, with $|V|$ commodities, one for each vertex (the vertex $v$ is the source of its commodity), such that, simultaneously for each $(u,v)\in V\times V$, $f$ routes $F(u,v)$ units of $u$'s commodity from $u$ to $v$, and the total flow on each edge is at most $c$ times the capacity of the edge.